 “My sister and I attended school on the other side of the mountain,” recalls Héðinn Birnir Ásbjörnsson, gesturing across the fjord.
 “When the roads would close around October or November, we’d stay there for a week.
-In those early years, we relied on a boat to navigate to the other side, but eventually, we adapted and got snowmobiles.”
+In those early years, we relied on a boat to get to the other side, but eventually we adapted and got snowmobiles.”

 Where am I this time?
-Back in the remote and enchanting Strandir, in the storied village of Djúpavík.
-Today, Héðinn is my guide through the remnants of the old herring factory — a site his parents, Ásbjörn Þorgilsson and Eva Sigurbjörnsdóttir, revitalized when they moved to this isolated fjord in the 1980s.
+Back in the remote Strandir, in the storied village of Djúpavík.
+Today, Héðinn is showing me around the remnants of the old herring factory — a site his parents, Ásbjörn Þorgilsson and Eva Sigurbjörnsdóttir, brought back to life when they moved to this isolated fjord in the 1980s.

-If Djúpavík is not on your travel radar, picture this: a scattering of wooden houses, a gentle waterfall cascading down the mountain behind, a cozy hotel run solely by its two year-round residents, and the skeletal remains of a rusty ship.
-What’s left of the herring factory stands as a testament to a once-flourishing enterprise.
-Across the fjord, a mountain draped in snow with dark rocks peeking through resembles a scoop of Oreo ice cream.
-In this serene landscape, the peace is only shattered by the flutter of birds.
-Having grown up in a bustling city, I find this place irresistibly magical.
-Héðinn, however, offers a different perspective.
-As a teenager, he often yearned for escape.
+If Djúpavík hasn’t made it onto your travel radar, let me paint the picture: a handful of wooden houses, a waterfall tumbling down the mountain behind, a cosy hotel run by just two year-round residents, and the rusting skeleton of a ship slowly returning to the earth.
+What remains of the herring factory stands as a monument to a once-thriving industry.
+Across the fjord, a mountain striped with snow and dark rock looks uncannily like a scoop of Oreo ice cream.
+The only sounds are birds.
+Having grown up in a city, I find the place quietly spellbinding.
+Héðinn sees it differently.
+As a teenager, he spent a good deal of time wanting out.
 “I didn’t appreciate what I had here,” he admits.

 Photo by Art Bicnick